-Using PCRE_PARTIAL disables one of PCRE's optimizations.
+Setting a partial matching option disables two of PCRE's optimizations.
 PCRE remembers the last literal byte in a pattern, and abandons matching immediately if such a byte is not present in the subject string.
 This optimization cannot be used for a subject string that might match only partially.
+If the pattern was studied, PCRE knows the minimum length of a matching string, and does not bother to run the matching function on shorter strings.
+This optimization is also disabled for partial matching.